Look forward to the truly big tour in the former French Indochina with Vietnam, Laos and Cambodia and an extensive excursion package included.

 You now board a sampan, a traditional boat, and sail through the labyrinth of narrow channels in the charming delta before enjoying a late lunch in a beautiful old local house.
 Here, you will also be shown how to make the traditional Vietnamese pancakes, banh xeo.

-Afterward, you are sailed back to Cai Be and from there, driven back to Ho Chi Minh City.
+Afterward, you are sailed back to Cai Be and from there, driven to Chau Doc.

 An exciting excursion awaits you today in and around Chau Doc, where you’ll discover the beauty, sounds, smells and minorities of this border town.